 Any experience of 'loss' related issues could be a major cause of stress.
 Please take a look at my blog

-This blog offers an in-depth explanation into the dramatic affects on how, just one loss, can cause an enormous impact on our own life's, as well as our children's and all other family members.
+This blog offers an in-depth explanation into the dramatic effects on how, just one loss, can cause an enormous impact on our own life's, as well as our children's and all other family members.
 Loss is not just a death!
 It is so, so much more.
 Hence, I offer counselling for over 80 loss related issues.
 It's a good read!

 Thank you for reading.